arclabs561/runctl/docs/PROVIDER_COMPARISON.md

 ## Overview

-This document compares cloud providers and platforms that would be valuable to support in `trainctl` for ML training workloads.
+This document compares cloud providers and platforms that would be valuable to support in `runctl` for ML training workloads.

 ## GPU Cloud Providers